 Is it necessary to soak wood pellets before using them?

 Moisture is not required for the production of wood pellets.
-In fact, moisture is a wood pellet’s worst enemy.
+Moisture is a wood pellet’s worst enemy.

 Because wood pellets are manufactured from sawdust, immersing them in water dissolves them and breaks down their makeup.